tcalmant/ipopo/docs/refcards/security.rst

 ============================= =============================================================
 ``pelix.security.core``       ``authenticate()``, the :class:`Authorization` facade
 ``pelix.security.htpasswd``   an :class:`Authenticator` and a :class:`MembershipProvider`
-``pelix.security.policy``     roles from groups, permissions from roles, and the escape hatch
+``pelix.security.policy``     roles from groups, permissions from roles, certificates to
+                              users, and the escape hatch
 ============================= =============================================================

 :mod:`pelix.security` itself, holding the beans and the current subject, needs no